Albert Speer: Architectural legacy

 During the war, the Speer-designed New Reich Chancellery was largely destroyed by air raids and in the Battle of Berlin.
 The exterior walls survived, but they were eventually dismantled by the Soviets.
-Unsubstantiated rumors have claimed that the remains were used for other building projects such as the Humboldt University, Mohrenstraße metro station and Soviet war memorials in Berlin.
+Unsubstantiated rumors have claimed that the remains were used for other building projects such as the Humboldt University, Anton-Wilhelm-Amo-Straße metro station and Soviet war memorials in Berlin.